 Involve First Responders

-Involving law enforcement and first responders in your drills is the perfect opportunity to establish a relationship and get feedback on your processes.
+Involving law enforcement and first responders in your school safety drills is the perfect opportunity to establish a relationship and get feedback on your processes.
 It also helps law enforcement and responders become familiar with your campuses, and vice versa, for school staff and students to become familiar with law enforcement.
 This is critical when an actual crisis occurs, as it makes the response go smoother and safer.

 FEATURED RESOURCE